 Upper East Side Historic District

 An apartment building designed by Anthony M. Pavia and built in 1959.
 Application is to legalize work at the corner storefront in non-compliance with Certificate of Appropriateness 19-15330 and Miscellaneous/Amendment 19-17653.

 CB8 Hearing: 07/16/18 (Approved)

-LPC Hearing: 10/9/18 (Approved)
+LPC Meeting: 10/9/18 (Approved)